ashiqsultan/express-boiler-plate/README.md

-# Simple Express Boiler Plate with MongoDB
+# Simple Express Boiler Plate with MongoDB and JWT

 This is a simple boiler plate for developing APIs using Express JS.